lllyasviel/LayerDiffuse_DiffusersCLI/README.md

 ### RGB Padding

-The algorithm to convert a transparent PNG image to a "padded" image with all invisible pixels filled with smooth, continues colors.
+The algorithm to convert a transparent PNG image to a "padded" image with all invisible pixels filled with smooth, continuous colors.

 This padded RGB format is used for the training of all LayerDiffuse models.